skip to primary navigation skip to content

 How will this course prepare me for positions of leadership?

 The Cambridge History PGCE aims to develop leaders in history education, whether as curriculum leaders in a school or leaders nationally and internationally through research, writing and training.
 Central to this mission is the enormous challenge of bringing rigorous, demanding history to the full ability range, especially those students from disadvantaged backgrounds who find the subject very hard.
-Cambridge PGCE history trainees are preparing for a career in which they will lead teams and promote wide debate on how best to help struggling pupils face up to difficult academic work rather than avoid it, and how to give such pupils the powerful knowledge that will change their lives.
+Cambridge PGCE history students are preparing for a career in which they will lead teams and promote wide debate on how best to help struggling pupils face up to difficult academic work rather than avoid it, and how to give such pupils the powerful knowledge that will change their lives.
 Claire shares her experience of using her PGCE in her journey into leadership:

 'The Cambridge PGCE course was hard work, but the rewards have been enormous.
 The course was excellent.
 It perfectly balanced theory with practice.
 In two contrasting placement schools, my mentors not only supported my developing practice, they made me talk and think about it in ways that gave me the intellectual confidence to lead other teachers.